JasperBraun/SDRAP/README.md

 **Output Gap Annotations on Product Sequences** - (checkbox; **DEFAULT**: checked) If checked, SDRAP will output the annotations of gaps on the product sequences; else, it will not.

 **Output Fragment Annotations on Precursor Sequences** - (checkbox; **DEFAULT**: checked) If checked, SDRAP will output the annotations of fragments on the precursor sequences; else, it will not.

-**Give Complementary Intervals to Precursor Intervals of Matches on Precursor Sequences** - (checkbox; **DEFAULT**: checked) If checked, SDRAP will output the annotations of intervals complementary to the precursor intervals of matches on the precursor sequences; else, it will not.

-**Minimum Length of Complementary Intervals** - (positive integer; **DEFAULT**: 4) minimum size of an interval in the complement the precursor intervals of the matches of an arrangement in a precursor sequence; for the interval to be included in the output.

 **Give a Summary of the Outcome** - (checkbox; **DEFAULT**: checked) If checked, SDRAP will output a table containing a range of numbers which reflect some key values which summarize the outcome of the computation (see Output).